Product DesignerPride FamilyLaunched

 Login redesigned for clarity and reduced friction

-Forgot password flow designed
+Forgot password flow designed end to end

-Donation modal flow implemented with Donorbox embed
+Donation modal implemented with Donorbox embed

-Responsive layout verified across devices
+Responsive layout verified across desktop, tablet, and mobile

 Gallery 1